-In order to target a high level of investment return over long time periods (such as is targeted by the Market and Shari'ah Portfolios) you need to invest a large proportion of the portfolio in shares.
-However, share prices are volatile, and inevitably there are times when share prices fall a lot, causing the very fear and anxiety that you are experiencing today.
+Portfolios like the Market and Shari'ah portfolios have a large proportion invested in shares, in order to target a high level of investment return over long time periods.
+However, share prices are volatile, and inevitably there are times when share prices fall a lot, causing the very fear and anxiety that you may be experiencing today, if you are invested in these portfolios.